Representative Marcia Ranglin-Vassell

 Member, House Committee on Environment and Natural Resources

-Representative Ranglin-Vassell works as an educator in Providence public schools, currently serving as a special education teacher at Providence Career and Technical Academy.
-She is a graduate of St. Joseph’s Teachers’ College in 1986, earned a Bachelor of Arts degree from Rhode Island College in 2003 and a Master of Education in special education from Providence College in 2012.
+Representative Ranglin-Vassell works as an educator in Providence public schools, currently teaching at E-Cubed Academy.
+She is a graduate of St. Joseph’s Teachers’ College in 1986, and earned a Bachelor of Arts degree from Rhode Island College in 2003 and a Master of Education in special education from Providence College in 2012.

 Representative Ranglin-Vassell was born in Jamaica.
 She is married to Van Vassell and they have four children, Van Jr., Eric, Terrence and Alethe.